hvac-io/hvac-io.github.io/_posts/2014-05-23-fake-mk802-in-the-wild.md

 and bought a Pathfinder, but received a Versa instead.
 Those are not the same car!

-Lift the veil, and you'll see the difference.
+Lift the veil and you'll see the difference.
 Here are pictures of these systems without their plastic enclosures.

 One side: